Swastik200/Rest-Api/README.md

 # Rest-Api
-Using Springboot in Intellij IDEA window
+Using Java Springboot in Intellij IDEA window